![]() |

 methods are just copies of an original print, and can't be as good as

 printing an actual original.
-Printing each page directly from the
+Printing each page directly from the computer

-will have better quality graphics than others because of the source material.
+quality graphics than others because of the source material.

 A